OSGeo/OSGeoLive-doc/en/quickstart/udig_quickstart.rst

 .. sidebar:: Offline

-   If you are not connected to the Internet run :menuselection:`Geospatial --> Servers --> Start GeoServer` for a local WMS.
+   If you are not connected to the Internet run :menuselection:`Applications --> Education --> Start GeoServer` for a local WMS.
 The script will open a page with a "Service Capabilities" section and two links for WMS Services you can drag into your empty map.

 One of the reasons to use an application like uDig is to access all the great free geospatial information available on the web.
 This section covers the use of Web Map Servers which make